 - Original group recorded and performed from 1927 to 1942, when A.P. and Sara divorced.

 - Wrote and recorded hundreds of country and bluegrass standards: Jimmy Brown the Newsboy, The Wildwood Flower, Keep on the Sunnyside, etc.

-- After 1942, Maybelle led the group, with daughters Helen, June and Anita.
+- After 1942, Maybelle continued to perform as the Carter Family with daughters Helen, June and Anita.
 In 1950, the group became regulars on the Grand Ole Opry.

 - June Carter had several hit records as a solo artist.
 Married Johnny Cash.

 - Performed as regulars on the Johnny Cash show until Mother Maybelle’s death in 1978.

 - Maybelle (Mother Maybelle) was famous for her autoharp playing, but rose to fame as a guitarist.
 She was among the first to play with finger-picks and to play guitar solos.
 Her style is still copied by many guitarists today.

 - 2001, The Carter Family was inducted into the IBMA’s Hall of Honor by Bill Clifton.

 - The Carter Family: 1927-1934 (This box set contains the defining Carter Family recordings.)